cameronwp/hurtlingthrough.space/src/pages/posts/20210109-a-year-with-a-thinkpad/index.md

 #### Miscellaneous Thoughts

 - USB-C is a game changer.
-I love the fact that for my wife and I, our laptops, phones, and Nintendo Switch all share chargers.
+I love the fact that for my wife and me, our laptops, phones, and Nintendo Switch all share chargers.
 When I do travel, it's crazy that I only need to throw one charger in my bag to keep all of my devices happy.
 - Gaming is obviously not great.
 I'll play retro games on here from time to time, but that's about it.
 - I swapped the Fn and left control keys in the BIOS.
 It was a great decision.